swooboo/mt-heb-eng/docs/webserver_instructions.md

 1. Get the source code
 2. Apply the configurations
 3. Run the server
+4. Set up Putty tunneling of the needed ports
-4. (Optional) Set up SSH tunneling, in case the server is not exposed
+5. (Optional) Set up SSH tunneling, in case the server is not exposed

 ### Get the source code and apply configurations